opensly/sly-altercode/README.md

 # Altercode

-Altercode is a simple node based CLI tool/library to assist you with large-scale code shift that can be partially automated but still require human oversight and occasional intervention.
-Altercode is completely open source and free to use.
+Altercode is a node based CLI toolkit to assist you with code shift.

 ## Usage